barbazul/1kfa/mod_guide_campaigns.md

 Using dreamlike and mystical imagery in your exposition can be a great way to dress the stage.

-Taking a moment to put on a fitting music track can be especially effective in Chapter 5.
+Taking a moment to change the background music can be especially effective in Chapter 5.

 Tell your players how you interpret the plot so far.
 Revisit where they've